Holiday rentals in Kent

 Nowadays you’ll also find award-winning vineyards side by side with the orchards that earned this region the nickname the Garden of England.
 On the coast, quiet fishing villages like Whitstable, famed for its oysters, are interspersed with livelier resort towns such as Ramsgate and Broadstairs, while Margate has become a destination not just for its family attractions but its contemporary art scene.

-Top things to do in Kent
+What are the top things to do in Kent?

 Deal